ma16/rpio/cc/Rpi/Pwm.md

  The value of DMAC.DREQ needs to be chosen carefully: there will be a FIFO underrun if DREQ is too small; and there will be a FIFO overflow if DREQ is too big.

 From observation: DMAC.DREQ > 9 leads to a FIFO overflow.
-The DMA controller doesn't stop the transfer in time, so data is still written when the FIFO is already full.
+The DMA controller doesn't stop the transfer in time and data is still written when the FIFO is already full.

 DREQ |0..15|  16 |  17 |  18 |  19 |  20 |  21 |  22 |  23 |  24 |  25 |  26 |  27 |  28 |  29|  30 |  31
 ---: | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---